never-sleeps/idea_plugin_translator/README.md

 2. Open the repo directory in a console
 3. Build the plugin: gradlew buildPlugin
 4. Test the plugin: gradlew runIde
-YOU ARE PERFECT!
+5. YOU ARE PERFECT!

 #### Running on a production instance of IDEA without publishing the plugin:
-0. Follow the steps above;
+0. Follow the steps above
 1. Intellij IDEA > Preferences > Plugins > Install Plugin From Disc...
 2. Find the directory with your jar: translator_plugin/build/libs/translator_plugin-1.0.0.jar
 3. Restart IDEA
-YOU ARE PERFECT!
+5. YOU ARE PERFECT!